Background to silicosis

 Stonemasons can be exposed to silica dust while cutting, grinding, sanding and polishing stone bench tops and during the installation process.

-A state-wide audit of 140 engineered stone benchtop fabricators that started in November 2018 is enforcing bans on uncontrolled dry cutting.
+A state-wide audit of engineered stone benchtop fabricators is enforcing bans on uncontrolled dry cutting.
 Other audit measures include improving dust control to lower worker exposure to silica dust, ensuring effective use of respiratory protective equipment and providing health monitoring for workers at significant risk.

-195 people have been diagnosed with a work related condition and we are helping them with their recovery and rehabilitation and providing compensation for their loss of wages.
+224 people have been diagnosed with a work-related condition and we are helping them with their recovery and rehabilitation and providing compensation for their loss of wages.
 Some of these people were diagnosed through other health screening and they have lodged claims with us.

 Of these workers: